commit-kyle/Latin_Blog/README.md

 Components in this project are class-based.

-Moreover, the core purpose of project Latin Blog is to showcase my implementation of React Router DOM to create a Single Page Applcication (SPA).
+Moreover, the core purpose of project Latin Blog is to showcase my implementation of React Router DOM to create a Single Page Application (SPA).

 ## Technologies
 Latin Blog is created using: